-The African flower pattern is a beautiful pattern often used to make African flower animals, a popular series of amigurumi constructed with individual flowers.
+Week 44 of The 50 Stitches crochet along features the African Flower Square.
+This is a beautiful pattern often used to make African flower animals, a popular series of amigurumi constructed with individual flowers.
 This weeks pattern is an African flower enclosed into a square.

 This pattern is written in US terms, but the UK translation is below.

 Half double crochet (hdc) = half treble crochet

 Double crochet (dc) = treble crochet

 For this square you will need a 4mm hook.

 Round 1.
 Chain 2 (doesn’t count as a stitch) into the magic circle *2dc, chain 1* 8 times then slip stitch into the 1st dc.

 Round 2.
 Into a chain space make a standing dc (counts as first stitch)